JanssenProject/jans/docs/admin/recipes/passwordless.md

 # Implement Two-Step Authentication Using Janssen Server and Duo Security

-This document will explain how to use Janssen Server Duo interception script to configure the Janssen Server for a two-step authentication process with username and password as the first step, and Duo as the second step.
+This document explains how to use Janssen Server Duo interception script to configure a two-step authentication process with username and password as the first step, and Duo as the second step.

-[Duo Security](https://duo.com/) is a SaaS authentication provider that supports multi-factor authentication including push-approvals, SMS-OTP etc. Duo provides web SDK via which clients like Janssen Server can integrate with Duo Security services.
+[Duo Security](https://duo.com/) is a SaaS authentication provider that supports multi-factor authentication including push-approvals, passcode, SMS-OTP etc. Duo provides web SDK via which clients like Janssen Server can integrate with Duo Security services.

 ![](../../assets/image-duo-integration-diagram.png)